ems-project/maintainers/doc/pull_requests.md

 # Pull Requests
 EMS-project uses the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) strategy to incorporate code changes.

-Branches, commits, and Github issues MUST respect conventions as described in this document.
+Branches, commits, and GitHub issues MUST respect conventions as described in this document.

 UNLESS specified otherwise in the [Branch types](#branch-types) definition, each pull request:
-* MUST implement EXACTLY one Github issue
+* MUST implement EXACTLY one GitHub issue
 * MUST target the `develop` branch
 * MUST use the PR/Commit/Issue Template